Skip to content

 Gorky's murals for Ben Marden's Riviera Nightclub can be seen at stage right.
 Photograph of Jane Froman performing at the Riviera Nightclub, August 11, 1948, Library of Congress Prints and Photographs Division Washington, D.C.
 (2008379144).

-1940, Fall: Through the architect Louis Allen Abramson (1887–1985), Gorky receives a commission to paint three large-scale murals (now destroyed) at the recently opened nightclub, Ben Marden's Riviera, in Fort Lee, New Jersey.
-He begins making sketches in early November and completes the project the following summer.
+1940, Fall: Through the architect Louis Allen Abramson (1887–1985), Gorky receives a commission to paint three large-scale murals (now destroyed) at Ben Marden's Riviera, a nightclub located in Fort Lee, New Jersey.
+He begins making sketches in early November and the club opens for its tenth season on May 15, 1941.
 Gorky discusses his artwork for an article published in the New York Sun: “I call these murals non-objective art, but if labels are needed this art may be termed surrealistic.”[58]

-1940, November: On his own initiative, Gorky begins teaching a course on camouflage at the Grand Central School of Art.
-He explains, in a course description written with assistance from his friend Robert Jonas (1907–1997), that this complex technique involves psychology and science, requiring the engagement of form and construction in addition to color.[59]
+1940, September: On his own initiative, Gorky proposes to teach a course on camouflage at the Grand Central School of Art, which commences in late 1941.
+In the accompanying course description, written with assistance from his friend Robert Jonas (1907–1997), he explains that this complex technique involves psychology and science, requiring the engagement of form and construction in addition to color.[59]
 One of his students is the artist and future art dealer, Betty Parsons (1900–1982), who later recalls that he “was witty and brilliant as a camouflage teacher . . .
 I think Gorky probably knew more about aesthetics than anybody I ever met in my life, then and now.”[60]

 1940, December 9: Because of the new rule limiting WPA terms to eighteen months, Gorky is forced to resign.
 He quickly reapplies and is reinstated on December 17th.